 Hello and welcome!
-I live in London (UK) and I’m very lucky to have had the opportunity to travel all over the world – my itchy feet have taken me to over 60 countries.
-I absolutely love checking out the local shops and markets for interesting fruit, vegetables and gluten free products when I’m abroad.
+I live in London (UK) and I’m very lucky to have had the opportunity to travel all over the world – my itchy feet have taken me to almost 70 different countries across 6 continents.

 I believe very passionately that having Coeliac (Celiac) disease or a gluten intolerance (and in my case a nut allergy) should not hold you back from enjoying life’s pleasures whether they are food or travel.
 Travelling gluten free does mean more preparation is required in researching dining options before your trip but I’ve found the rewards from the small things in life are now far greater.
 Discovering clear and comprehensive gluten free labeling in Argentina, a gluten free ice cream cone stumbled upon in an Umbrian gelateria or the gluten free soup I was offered having hiked up to the top of Snowdon by someone who’d just received his allergy training are all events I recall fondly for their unexpectedness.